uncodedlb/waprolb/meetup.md

 <div class="info">
 <h2>Meetups</h2>
 <p>We congregate monthly to showcase, learn, share, & network.
-Most recently we've been meeting on either the last Thursday of the month.
+Most recently we've been meeting on either a Wed or Thu each month.
 But depending on venue restrictions, we mix it up.
 Please, join us.</p>

 <div class="posts">
   {% assign secondloop = "false" %}